If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 Points Based Immigration System

 With effect from 1 January 2021 free movement ceased for EU/EEA/Swiss nationals and the UK's Visa and Immigration Service (UKVI) introduced an immigration points based system.
-Under this system anyone coming to the UK for work, with the exception of Irish nationals, must meet a specific set of requirements for which they will score points.
-Visas are then awarded to those who gain enough points.
+Under this system anyone coming to the UK for work, with the exception of Irish nationals, must meet a specific set of requirements for which they will score points to qualify for a visa.

 Skilled Worker Visa